-This is an advanced graduate class, also suitable for postdoctoral students which will expose students to in depth discussion and understanding of several aspects of cardiovascular function, as follows: Control of cardiac development; vascular and microvascular function; baroreflex and chemoreflex control of the circulation; role of the kidney and central nervous systems in cardiovascular regulation; the maternal and fetal circulation in normal pregnancy; use of gene therapy tools in cardiovascular research.
-The teaching faculty is drawn from a wide range of disciplines and are all actively involved in research on their areas of expertise.
-The structure of this course involves 1).
-Lectures by research faculty on areas of their expertise and 2).
-Tutorial style discussions on original articles which expand on the didactic lecture material.
+This is an advanced graduate class, also suitable for postdoctoral students, which will expose students to in-depth discussion and understanding of several aspects of cardiovascular function, as follows: control of cardiac development; vascular and microvascular function; baroreflex and chemoreflex control of the circulation; role of the kidney and central nervous systems in cardiovascular regulation; the maternal and fetal circulation in normal pregnancy; and use of gene therapy tools in cardiovascular research.
+The teaching faculty are drawn from a wide range of disciplines and are all actively involved in research on their areas of expertise.
+The structure of this course involves 1) lectures by research faculty on areas of their expertise and 2) tutorial-style discussions on original articles which expand on the didactic lecture material.

 Peter Sayeski, Ph.D., Professor of Physiology and Functional Genomics, firstname.lastname@example.org; Tel 352-392-1816.

-This course is designed to be taken as part of the Medical Physiology Certificate course and should be preceded by GMS 6400C.
+This course is designed to be taken as part of the certificate in medical physiology program and should be preceded by GMS 6400C.